Hameedullah-Asadi3300/C-Sharp-Project-1/README.md

 I have used switch statement in this little console app.
 The user prompted to write their favorite number from 1-7 and then it matches the value with 7 cases contains all weekdays. the keyword "default" also has been used and to print the message if the input does not match the cases.

+## Eleventh Progrram-C#String
+In this project, I worked on strings in C#, applied different methods and esacpe characters in this program